Skip to main content

 Layer 1: Intake Processing Every form submission triggers the agent.
 It pulls context from the CRM, enriches the company data via Clearbit, and scores the lead against the ICP criteria.

-Layer 2: Qualification Logic The agent runs a structured qualification flow - not a generic chatbot conversation.
+Layer 2: Qualification Logic The agent runs a structured qualification flow, not a generic chatbot conversation.
 It asks specific questions mapped to the company's qualification framework (budget, authority, need, timeline).
 Each response updates the lead score in real-time.

 Layer 3: Routing & Booking Qualified leads get routed to the right SDR based on territory and availability.
 The agent sends a Calendly link and follows up if no booking is made within 24 hours.